nicoversity/unity_wss_js/README.md

 Following, a list of known issues and some thoughts for further development:

+1. Unity GameObject-related manipulations are not possible directly from within the `WebSocket.OnMessage` event in the `WebSocketServerConnector.cs` class, resulting in a `WebSocket.OnError` event.
+For this purpose, the `WebSocketReceivedMessageHandler.cs` class has been implemented to provide a work-around accordingly.
-1. Extend the communication interface by implementing further event handlers.
+2. Extend the communication interface by implementing further event handlers.

+## Changelog
+### 2021-02-23

+ * Added `WebSocketReceivedMessageHandler.cs` helper class in order to further handle received messages via WebSocketServerConnector's WebSocket.OnMessage event, allowing for any desired (and Unity GameObject-related) actions in the application.

 ## License
 MIT License, see [LICENSE.md](LICENSE.md)